 Please prepare your typescript text using a word-processing package (save in .doc or .rtf format).
 Typescripts should be double-spaced.
 Please number each page.
 Manuscripts should be organised as follows: Title page; Abstract and Keywords; Text with the following sections: Introduction, Case Report, Discussion; Figure legends; References.

-All articles should be no more than 1000 words long (excluding the abstract and keywords) with a maximum of 10 references and 1 figure.
+All articles should be no more than 1000 words long (excluding the abstract and keywords) with a maximum of 10 references and 10 images.
 Manuscripts should also contain a separate abstract of up to 150 words.

 Authors should upload separate files for the title page and the manuscript (i.e. title page, abstract, text, figure legends and references).
 This applies to the original version of the manuscript and any revised versions.
 Due to figure file size constraints, you should submit separate files for figures.
 The location of Figures should be indicated in the text.